kshakib22/second-brain/content/Programming/Data Structures/Binary Search Tree.md

 </div>

-As there is a structure in terms of value (greater/less) it is extremely useful for sorting purposes and efficient searching properties.
+- As there is a structure in terms of value (greater/less) it is extremely useful for sorting purposes and efficient searching properties.
+- Insertion and Deletion of nodes is very efficient (point of interest halves the tree everytime)